edgedb/easy-edgedb/chapter8/index.md

   You'll remember seeing the `readonly := true` types, which are created for each object type you make.
 The `__type__` link and `id` property together always make up 32 bytes.

   The second negative for objects is similar: underneath, they are more work for the computer.
 EdgeDB runs on top of PostgreSQL, and a `multi link` to an object needs an extra "join" (a link table + object table), but a multi property only has one.
-Also, a "backward link" or "reverse link" (you'll see those in Chapter 14) takes more work as well.
+Also, a "backlink" (you'll see those in Chapter 14) takes more work as well.

   Okay, now here are two positives for objects in comparison.